alphagov/govuk-import-export-prototype/guide/import-goods-outside-eu/overview.markdown

    url: '/topic/business-and-self-employed/importing.html'
 ---

-You must [make an import declaration](/guide/import-goods-outside-eu/make-import-declaration.html) when you import goods from a:

-- non-EU country
-- non-EU country via another EU country, if there’s still duty to be paid on them
+You must declaration when you import goods from a non-EU country or non-EU country via another EU country (if there’s still duty to be paid on them).

 You can either: